FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 ---
 layout: blog-post
-title: Using FusionAuth, OAuth and PKCE to Add Authentication to Your Gatsby Site
+title: Using OAuth and PKCE to Add Authentication to Your Gatsby Site
 description:
 author: Karl Hughes
 image: blogs/golang-cli-device-grant/fusionauth-tutorial-building-a-cli-app-with-the-device-code-grant-and-golang.png